matthew-a-thomas/js-ldpc/README.md

   // result.result might have more positive numbers than you gave the decode function }
 ```
-`array` is an array of numbers that are less than `options.modulo`.
+`array` is an array `options.numSymbols + options.overhead` in length of numbers that are less than `options.modulo`.
 Use negative numbers to indicate a missing symbol (we're targeting an erasure channel)